When to Travel to South Korea: Weather Breakdown by Month & Season

 February

-Where to go in February: The Korean Lunar New Year (Seollal) usually falls between late-January and mid-February.
-This is not a fantastic period to travel in Korea.
-It’s one of the country’s high seasons—with the prices and inconveniences to reflect it.
-Outside of the holiday, February is a great month to enjoy the outdoors and winter sports under milder conditions.
+The Korean Lunar New Year (Seollal) usually falls between late January and mid-February.
+From my experience, this is not a fantastic period to travel around South Korea.
+It’s one of the country’s high tourist seasons, with the prices and inconveniences to reflect it.

 City Avg.
 High Avg.
 Low Avg.
 Temp Rainfall